ssmirr/eyebright/EXPERIMENTS.md

 ## Video Stills

 This image server includes experimental support for extracting still images from a video.
+Note that info.json is not yet implemented.

 If you have the development server running you can visit:
 <http://localhost:8090/iiifv/water/8/full/600,/0/default.jpg>